-- 1.54 The engagement partner shall ensure that those charged with governance of each entity relevant to an engagement, and, in the case of an investment circular reporting engagement, any other persons or entities the firm is instructed to advise, are appropriately informed on a timely basis of all significant facts and matters that may bear upon the integrity, objectivity and independence of the firm or covered persons. - 1.55 The audit committee, where one exists, is usually responsible for oversight of the relationship of an entity relevant to the engagement with the firm and of the conduct and outcome of the engagement.
+- 1.58 The engagement partner shall ensure that those charged with governance of each entity relevant to an engagement, and, in the case of an investment circular reporting engagement, any other persons or entities the firm is instructed to advise, are appropriately informed on a timely basis of all significant facts and matters that may bear upon the integrity, objectivity and independence of the firm or covered persons. - 1.59 The audit committee, where one exists, is usually responsible for oversight of the relationship of an entity relevant to the engagement with the firm and of the conduct and outcome of the engagement.
 It therefore has a particular interest in being informed about the firm's ability to express an objective opinion on the financial statements or other subject matter information or on the subject matter of the engagement.
-Where there is no audit committee, or where its responsibilities do not extend to other public interest assurance engagements, this role may be undertaken by another body with equivalent responsibilities or by the board of directors. - 1.56 The aim of these communications is to ensure full and fair disclosure by the firm to those charged with governance of each entity relevant to the engagement on matters in which they have an interest.
-These matters will generally include the key elements of the engagement partner's consideration of integrity, objectivity and independence, such as: - the principal threats, if any, to integrity or objectivity including any that could impair independence identified by the firm, including consideration of all relationships between the entity, its affiliates and directors and the firm; - any safeguards adopted and the reasons why they are considered to be effective, including any independent partner review; - the overall assessment of threats and safeguards; - information about the general policies and processes within the firm for maintaining integrity, objectivity and independence. - 1.57 Communications between the firm and those charged with the governance of each entity relevant to the engagement and, in the case of an investment circular reporting engagement, any other persons the firm may be instructed to advise, will be needed at the planning stage and whenever significant judgments are made about threats to integrity, objectivity and independence and the appropriateness of safeguards put in place, for example, when accepting to provide non-audit / additional services.
+Where there is no audit committee, or where its responsibilities do not extend to other public interest assurance engagements, this role may be undertaken by another body with equivalent responsibilities or by the board of directors.17 - 1.60 The aim of these communications is to ensure full and fair disclosure by the firm to those charged with governance of each entity relevant to the engagement on matters in which they have an interest.
+These matters will generally include the key elements of the engagement partner's consideration of integrity, objectivity and independence, such as: - the principal threats, if any, to integrity or objectivity including any that could impair independence identified by the firm, including consideration of all relationships between the entity, its affiliates and directors and the firm: - any safeguards adopted and the reasons why they are considered to be effective, including any independent partner review; - the overall assessment of threats and safeguards; - information about the general policies and processes within the firm for maintaining integrity, objectivity and independence; - The details and significance of any breaches of this ethical standard in the relevant period. - 1.61 Communications between the firm and those charged with the governance of each entity relevant to the engagement and, in the case of an investment circular reporting engagement, any other persons the firm may be instructed to advise. will be needed at the planning stage and whenever significant judgments are made about threats to integrity, objectivity and independence and the appropriateness of safeguards put in place, for example, when accepting to provide non-audit / additional services. - 1.62 In the case of public interest entities, and listed entities, relevant to an engagement, the engagement partner shall ensure that the audit committee is provided with: - a written disclosure of relationships (including the provision of nonaudit / additional services) that may bear on the integrity, objectivity or independence of the firm or covered persons.
+This shall have regard to relationships with the entity, its directors and senior management, its affiliates, and its connected parties, and the threats to integrity or objectivity, including those that could compromise independence, that these create.
+It shall also detail any safeguards that have been put in place and why they address such threats, together with any other information necessary to enable the integrity, objectivity and independence of the firm and each covered person to be assessed;

-&lt;sup>16 Where there is no audit committee or equivalent body, references in this Ethical Standard to communication with the audit committee are to be construed as including communication with the board of directors.
+17 Where there is no audit committee or equivalent body, references in this Ethical Standard to communication with the audit committee are to be construed as including communication with the board of directors.